faithigweh/LITA_Class_Documentation/README.md

 What is the overall sales trend?
 Which product are top sellers?
 What are the products on peak sales?
+### Data Analysis
+This is where we include some basic lines of code/queries or even some of the DAX expressions used during analysis;

+Update Table 1
+Set email = 'faith.ifemeh@gmail.com'
+where Staffid = '1540'

+SELECT * FROM TABLE1
+WHERE CONDITION TRUE
+### Data Visualization

 GitHub for building Portfolio